MathieuTurcotte/node-backoff/README.md

 #### call.getLastResult()

-Retrieves the last intermediary result returned by the wrapped function.
-This method can be called at any point in time during the call life cycle, i.e. before, during and after the wrapped function invocation.

-Returns an array containing the arguments passed to the completion callback of the wrapped function.
+Returns an array containing the last arguments passed to the completion callback of the wrapped function.
 For example, to get the error code returned by the last call, one would do the following.

 ``` js